-- Soliciting or accepting a Bribe to influence a decision, to obtain unauthorised access to confidential information, or to commit or omit to do an act, whether or not the outcome would have been the same without the Bribe
+- Soliciting or accepting a Bribe to influence a decision, to obtain unauthorized access to confidential information, or to commit or omit to do an act, whether or not the outcome would have been the same without the Bribe

 - Making facilitation payments

 - Using another party to conduct any of the above

 - Using vendors or suppliers that do not have high standards on bribery and corruption